IRS audits: What does it mean to be audited, and what are common IRS audit triggers?

+The most common type of individual tax return audit is a mail audit, also called a correspondence audit.
 The IRS will mail an official notice requesting specific answers and documents to support a triggering detail within your filed return.
 Examples include income, deductions, or a tax credit.

 When your response is requested, the most important things to do are: